I guess it was the sermon on the Trinity

 While nearing her conclusion,

-our preachers tone and volume combining towards an,
+our preachers tone, volume and pace combining towards an,

 “Ok!
 Now let’s wrap this baby up!”